The Down Lo

 As one of the last “cool” states I had yet to visit, I knew I would love Oregon, but was waiting for the chance to do it right.
 With images of waterfalls, glass-bottom breweries where sea lions come to play, and food trucks dancing through my head, when CU-Boulder (my beloved alma mater) was slated to play the Ducks on a Friday night, I knew I finally had a golden opportunity to spend a long weekend exploring.
-And while I love a good college town, there was so much beyond Eugene I was itching to see.
+And while I love a good college town, there was so much beyond Eugene I was itching to see so we set out to plan the ultimate Oregon coast road trip.

 A great base to fly into, Eugene is right in the middle of the state with plenty of gems in either direction.
 Less than two hours from Portland, it’s a straight shot north on I-5, but if you have time, the more scenic route is to head due west and drive the coast.
 Highway 101 is a National Scenic Byway and the Coast and Columbia River Gorge are two of the seven wonders of Oregon, both easily accessible on a road trip.
 Here’s how to see as much as possible in one epic weekend.